FDio/csit/docs/report/introduction/environment/sut_calib_icx.rst

 ~~~~~~~~

 Following sections include sample calibration data measured on
-s71-t212-sut1 server running in one of the Intel Xeon Ice Lake testbeds as
+s71-t212-sut1 server running in one of the Intel Xeon Ice Lake testbeds.
-specified in `FD.io CSIT testbeds - Xeon Ice Lake`_.

-Calibration data obtained from all other servers in Ice Lake testbeds
-shows the same or similar values.

 Linux cmdline